NomicFoundation/hardhat/docs/hardhat-network/README.md

 - `hardhat_impersonateAccount` – see the [Mainnet Forking guide](../guides/mainnet-forking.md)
 - `hardhat_reset` – see the [Mainnet Forking guide](../guides/mainnet-forking.md)
 - `hardhat_setLoggingEnabled` – Enable or disable logging in Hardhat Network
+- `hardhat_setNonce` – Modifies an account's nonce by overwriting it.
+Throws an InvalidInputError if nonce is smaller than the current one.
+The reason for this restriction is to avoid collisions when deploying contracts using the same nonce more than once.
 - `hardhat_stopImpersonatingAccount` – see the [Mainnet Forking guide](../guides/mainnet-forking.md)

 #### Special testing/debugging methods